 |Headquarters:||25 Canada Square, London, UK|

 |Parent Company:||Paysafe Group PLC|

 Alternative Payment Methods

-In this review we have endeavoured to give you the full overview of how Skrill works.
+In this review, we endeavoured to give you a full overview of how Skrill works.
 Nevertheless, there may be some reasons why you don’t want to use it as a payment method.
-If for example you don’t want to pay transaction fees, or want to claim the welcome bonus, or want even further anonymity, there are other payment methods that you can use, such as PayPal, Apple Pay, Neteller and Bitcoin.
+If for example, you don’t want to pay transaction fees or want to claim the welcome bonus or want even further anonymity, there are other payment methods you can use, such as PayPal, Apple Pay, Neteller and Bitcoin.
 Please take a look at the other payment methods we have suggested for you below in order to see if these are more preferable for you.

 Start Betting with Skrill

 Now we come to the end of our Skrill review.
 We have created it with you in mind, hoping to give you the full overview of everything you need to know.
 Now we can come to our conclusion: We believe that due to its ease of use, the introduction of the prepaid MasterCard and the lack of fees when depositing into the bookmakers we have chosen, Skrill is a great payment method.